Sign In

 Assuming the eraser is half of a sphere, what is the volume of the pencil?
 Round the answer to two decimal places.

-The pencil is made of a cone, a cylinder, and a hemisphere, all with the same radius.
-Therefore, the volume of the pencil equals the sum of the volumes of each solid.
+Consequently, the volume of the pencil equals the sum of the volumes of each of these solids.

 Consider the fact that baseballs commonly have a radius of 1.43 inches.
 With this information, the volume of a baseball can be calculated, right?
 What about the surface area?
 How much leather is needed to make the lining of a baseball?